 As a recipient, if the invitation was sent directly via OneDrive, you should receive an email like this one:

-- Select file(s) to be uploaded; the next behavior changes in accordance with the invitation with recipient(s) (left screenshot) or with no recipient specified (right screenshot)
+- Select file(s) to be uploaded; the next behavior changes in accordance with the invitation with the recipient(s) (left screenshot) or with no recipient specified (right screenshot)

 - Click on Upload

-Result from the requester side
+The result from the requester side

 As a requester, each time someone uploads file(s) via the link Request Files, an email is sent for notification.

-Note: even if several files were uploaded, only the first one is mentioned into the mail
+Even if several files were uploaded, only the first one is mentioned into the mail

 Some notes about the behavior of the uploaded files: